cosmaadrian/multimodal-depression-from-video/README.md

 }
 ```

+This repository is based on the [Acumen ✨ Template ✨](https://github.com/cosmaadrian/acumen-template).

 ## <a name="license"></a> 📝 License

 This work is protected by [CC BY-NC-ND 4.0 License (Non-Commercial & No Derivatives)](LICENSE)